 It has been eleven years since I first wrote about ayahuasca after visiting Brazil, where I participated in ceremonies in 2008.
-It was one of the first texts on this topic in Croatia and the neighboring countries because in those times few people in the region heard about this psychotropic potion.
-That article has remained the most read text on my website.
-Though the foundation of my therapeutic and spiritual work consists of entirely different methods, which I still consider far more important for the personal development than using any substance, the wider public still caught the story of ayahuasca as the most striking theme.
-In the meantime, the interest for ayahuasca multiplied and many people traveled to Brazil, Peru and other countries with shamanistic traditions to try this substance, making the term "ayahuasca" a standard element of the vocabulary of spiritual seekers.
+It was one of the first texts on this topic in Croatia and the neighboring countries because, in those times, few people in the region heard about this psychotropic potion.
+That article has remained the most-read text on my website.
+Though the foundation of my therapeutic and spiritual work consists of entirely different methods, which I still consider far more important for personal development than using any substance, the wider public still caught the story of ayahuasca as the most striking theme.
+In the meantime, the interest in ayahuasca multiplied, and many people traveled to Brazil, Peru, and other countries with shamanistic traditions to try this substance, making the term “ayahuasca” a standard element of the vocabulary of spiritual seekers.
 From my first encounter with ayahuasca to the present day, I have been through a large number of ceremonies, but I have also tried numerous other psychotropic plants and substances.
-Since my experience with the plant medicine came after almost thirty years of spiritual practice that did not include any "herbal medicine" or shamanic ceremonies, it was interesting to observe the effects of psychotropic substances on someone whose use of psychedelics was neither the first nor the only form of spiritual work.
+Since my experience with plant medicine came after almost thirty years of spiritual practice that did not include any “herbal medicine” or shamanic ceremonies, it was interesting to observe the effects of psychotropic substances on someone whose use of psychedelics was neither the first nor the only form of spiritual work.
 And for this very reason, I believe that people who engage in such a form of spiritual search could profit from the information I will present here.

 PSYCHOTROPIC PLANTS OR MEDITATION?

 The attractiveness of the Shamanic path and the ease with which one can gain a profound spiritual experience is appealing to many, so this path is one of the most popular today.
-After all, why not use psychotropic substances when you only need to drink the potion, and the effects are there, even without any effort or active participation from your side.
+After all, why not use psychotropic substances when you only need to drink the potion, and the effects are there, even without any effort or active participation from your side?
 Compared to other methods, shamanistic ceremonies enable the attendees to reach an expansion of consciousness, significant insights, spiritual experience, and sometimes healing in a far easier way.
 If we pursue the same goals without the help of substances, our path will be much harder and more difficult.
-That’s why I understand those who regard psychotropic plants as God's blessing or "manna from heaven".
-I also tend to view the herbal teachers as extraordinary aids that may greatly facilitate and speed up personal development.
+That’s why I understand those who regard psychotropic plants as God’s blessing or “manna from heaven.”
+I also tend to view herbal teachers as extraordinary aids that may greatly facilitate and speed up personal development.
 When God had already created and planted them on the planet, it would be foolish not to use them.
 What, though, after a shamanistic ceremony?
 How will we repeat or renew our experiences without herbal medicine?
-And what if restrictive social mechanisms completely disallow consumption of psychotropic plants, since it is not improbable that this could happen?
+And what if restrictive social mechanisms completely disallow the consumption of psychotropic plants since it is not improbable that this could happen?

-The fact is that I did not experience anything new on psychotropic plants that I didn’t experience before, practicing a direct spiritual path, such as the Enlightenment Intensive or various therapeutic techniques.
+The fact is that I did not experience anything new on psychotropic plants that I didn’t experience before practicing a direct spiritual path, such as the Enlightenment Intensive or various therapeutic techniques.
 The psychotropic plants have only confirmed and deepened my old experiences, but they did not enable me to break into any new levels of the universal spirit that I could not reach independently.
-For this reason, I can only conclude that the use of psychotropic plants is neither necessary nor irreplaceable - all that we can experience on them we can achieve without them.
+For this reason, I can only conclude that the use of psychotropic plants is neither necessary nor irreplaceable – all that we can experience on them we can achieve without them.
 Thus, at least for me, the effect of such substances in comparison to direct spiritual practice is equal to zero.
-If you're willing to devote yourself to meditation, all the ayahuasca's effects can be achieved independently, by using intent and open heart and mind.
-But this way is much harder - it requires far more effort and renunciation and is, therefore, less attractive.
+If you’re willing to devote yourself to meditation, all the ayahuasca’s effects can be achieved independently, by using intent and open heart and mind.
+But this way is much harder – it requires far more effort and renunciation and is, therefore, less attractive.

-Nevertheless, the experience gained through our efforts has a significant advantage over what we do with external helpers, because we reached them alone, without anyone’s help.
+Nevertheless, the experience gained through our efforts has a significant advantage over what we do with external helpers because we reached them alone, without anyone’s help.
 Also, although psychotropic substances may have a psychotherapeutic effect, they do not provide quality and complete causal therapy.
 Their maximum range is giving insight into the unconscious mechanisms and limiting patterns that we have, but not their dissolution.

 So now what?
 To quit psychotropic substances or not?
 To follow a direct path or use herbal medicine only?
 If I had to make a one-way decision, I would choose the direct path because it provides complete independence.
-A person who can acquire a spiritual experience by sitting down, opening up, practicing a particular kind of meditation technique, and then slipping into a state of unity with absolute, is in a great advantage to someone who needs outer stimulus to achieve the same.
+A person who can acquire a spiritual experience by sitting down, opening up, practicing a particular kind of meditation technique, and then slipping into a state of unity with absolute is at a great advantage to someone who needs outer stimulus to achieve the same.
 Why depend only on the external forms of fulfillment when the true source is in us, in our original nature, and reachable without any external tool?
 But why be exclusive?
 Why not take the best from both?

 When it comes to spiritual practice, the aid of psychotropic substances will be a welcome upliftment to the immediate effort of practitioners to reach a spiritual experience and enjoy its accompanying effects.
-And possibly in this order - first our work and effort, and then external help.
+And possibly in this order – first our work and effort, and then external help.
 After all, shouldn’t a goal of a shamanic ceremony be having an insight into possibilities that we should later accomplish independently, using our internal resources?
-There is a large number of spiritual paths and schools that do not use any auxiliary means, but only meditation.
+There is a large number of spiritual paths and schools that do not use any auxiliary means but only meditation.
 Most mystics reached enlightenment using only meditation.
 And they have presented a level of emotional and spiritual maturity that goes far beyond the one shamans have.
 They have also expressed a high level of independence, as opposed to shaman’s dependence on drinking, smoking, or eating different substances.

 STYLE AND SETTING